Zeyna07/Zeyna07/README.md

 - 👋 Hi, I’m @Zeyna-Angela
-- 🌱 I’m currently learning JS, SQL and JQuery and open to collaborations
+- 🌱 I’m currently learning JS, MySQL, SQL and PHP and open to collaborations
 - 📫 How to reach me: zeynaangelasarr@gmail.com

 <!---